coleslaw-org/coleslaw/docs/hacking.md

 ### Incremental Compilation

-Incremental compilation is doable, even straightforward if you ignore indices.
+Incremental compilation is doable, even straightforward if you ignore indexes.
 It is also preferable to building the site in parallel as avoiding work is better than using more workers.
 Moreover, being able to determine (and expose) what files just changed enables new functionality such as plugins that cross-post to tumblr.